 Risks and ethical concerns for intended parents include:

-- Business practices that exploit the emotional vulnerability of people who experience infertility or who are barred from parenting by discriminatory laws.
+- Business practices that exploit the emotional vulnerability of people who face biological, social, and/or legal barriers to parenting.

 - Incomplete information about the legal differences between their own country and the country where the child is born.